yellowmessenger/webviewsdk/README.md

 }
 ```
 ## Important
-If facing porblem in release build, add the following configuration in the app's proguard-rules.pro file.
+If facing problem in release build, add the following configuration in the app's proguard-rules.pro file.
 ```java
 -keep public class com.example.ymwebview.** {
    *;